junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas puts the carton (with now eleven eggs) into his shopping basket.
 "I tried to make sure those eggs are healthy and nutritive.
 I just found out that there is no life in them as they're not fertilized.
 I'm a little unsure if you'd prefer to consume them as a single large reproductive cell or a developing chicken embryo," he says thoughtfully, then turns to Dean.
 "Do you often eat the ovum as they're unfertilized?"

 Dean stares at him unbelievably, trying so hard not to burst into laugh that the effort is cracking him up inside out.
 "One, don't ever talk about eggs like that; and two, let's get you out of here before you get into trouble with the virgin there."
-He nods at the young boy cashier with a convincingly charming smile and closes the fridge door behind Cas, and the fridge alarm finally shuts off.
+He nods at the young boy cashier with a convincingly charming smile and closes the fridge door behind Cas.
+The fridge alarm finally shuts off.

 "Why?
 You're not supposed to use the word 'ovum'?
 But that's just the Latin word for eggs."
 Cas looks at him, curious and confused, but he follows Dean nonetheless, moving away from the fridge.

 Dean can't help letting a bark of laughter out.
 "Just, don't.
 Trust me on that."

 Cas hums quietly, unconvinced but drops the topic.
 He turns around to examine if there's anything else they might need.
-As he bends down before the rack of snacks with the kind of beef jerkies and peanut butter cups that Dean usually would pick, he bumps into the rack right behind him unconsciously.
+As he bends down before the rack of snacks with varieties of beef jerkies and peanut butter cups that Dean usually would pick, he bumps into the rack right behind him unconsciously.
 It would certainly fall over if it's not for Dean to grab and straightens it just on time.

 "Cas, Cas -- watch behind you.
 And around you!"
 Dean wraps an arm around Cas's back, steering him into a bigger clearing space.
-"You're like one of those large creatures coming to a tiny house for the first time, bumping everything everywhere."
+"You're like one of those large animals coming to a tiny house for the first time, bumping everything everywhere."
 His effort on stifling chuckles fails utterly.

 "In a way, it does feel like that," Cas answers quietly, not smiling now.